All Episodes

 Gallup Paul Obama at 38%.

-That remains the story.
+And make no mistake, that remains the story.

-By the way, politico Jonathan Martin's story is Rick Perry dumb.
+By the way, Politico Jonathan Martin's story is Rick Perry dumb.

 This is a recycle.

-Same thing they tried against Ronaldo's Magnus back in 1979, 1980.
+Same thing they tried against Ronaldos Magnus back in 1979, 1980.

 Is Ronald Reagan dumb?